802.11r BSS Fast Transition

 HW Address Life Time(s) BSSID R0KhId R1KhId vlanOverride aclOverride ipv6AclOverride qosOverride iPSK

-To view the authentication key management details, use the following command:
+To view the authentication key management details, use this command:

 Device# show wireless client mac-address 28c2.1f54.e6d6 detail